-Come Write in Dingle, Ireland in 2025!
+Come Write in Dingle, Ireland in 2026!

-A gathering of Irish and American writers and poets for a ten-day writing workshop from May 20 to 30, 2025
+A gathering of Irish and American writers and poets for a ten-day writing workshop from May 29 to June 7th, 2026

-Ann Hood and Suzanne Strempek Shea, author friends who’ve taught together nearly annually on the Dingle Peninsula since 2015 and who know well the inspiration provided by what National Geographic called the most beautiful place on Earth, invite you to join them there!
+Ann Hood and Suzanne Strempek Shea, author friends who’ve taught together on the Dingle Peninsula since 2015 and who know well the inspiration provided by what National Geographic called the most beautiful place on Earth, invite you to join them there!

 For starters, where in the world is Dingle?

 Dingle is a small but lively port town on Southwest Ireland’s 30-mile-long Dingle Peninsula, edged by steep cliffs and sandy beaches and home to rugged scenery including Mount Brandon, Ireland’s second-highest peak; the ocean-edging Slea Head Drive; and the breathtaking valley views from Conor Pass.
-Located along the famed Wild Atlantic Way scenic route, Dingle is two hours from Cork Airport, 2 1/2 from Shannon Airport and four from Dublin Airport.
-Irish language and culture thrive here in this Gaeltacht, a region where Irish language and culture are prized and furthered, and where wonders like Iron-Age Dun Beag fort and the 1,000-year-old Gallarus oratory are just two reasons why why the peninsula is said to include more important archeological finds than any other part of Ireland.
-The town’s rich cultural offerings of music, dance, drama and literary events make it a perfect fit for our Writers’ Workshop, and its wide variety of eateries, B&Bs, pubs, shops and galleries make it simply a very pleasant place to spend time.
+Located along the famed Wild Atlantic Way scenic route, Dingle is two hours from Cork Airport, 2 1/2 from Shannon Airport, and four from Dublin Airport.
+Irish language and culture thrive here in this Gaeltacht, a region where Irish language and culture are prized and furthered, and where wonders like Iron-Age Dun Beag fort and the 1,000-year-old Gallarus oratory are just two reasons why the peninsula is said to include more important archeological finds than any other part of Ireland.
+The town’s rich cultural offerings of music, dance, drama, and literary events make it a perfect fit for our Writers’ Workshop, and its wide variety of eateries, B&Bs, pubs, shops, and galleries make it simply a very pleasant place to spend time.

 Workshop Descriptions